BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 🔥🔥🔥 **MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models**
 **[Project Page [Leaderboards]](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation)** | **[Paper](https://arxiv.org/pdf/2306.13394.pdf)** | :black_nib: **[Citation](./images/bib_mme.txt)**

-The first comprehensive evaluation benchmark for MLLMs.
+A comprehensive evaluation benchmark for MLLMs.
 Now the leaderboards include **50+** advanced models, such as Qwen-VL-Max, Gemini Pro, and GPT-4V. :sparkles:

 If you want to add your model in our leaderboards, please feel free to email bradyfu24@gmail.com.
 We will update the leaderboards in time. :sparkles: